The Fun - The Challenge - The Experience

 The islands are a National Marine Sanctuary, with lots of seals and bird life.
 There is a lighthouse and a research station on Southeast Farallon Island, where a few intrepid researchers spend a few weeks at a time studying the local birds and wildlife.

 Conditions vary wildly at the islands.
 They are sometimes shrouded in thick fog, where mariners rounding the islands will only see glimpses of the rocky outcroppings.
 Sometimes conditions are gentle.
 During eddy conditions offshore, you might see 10 knots of breeze from the southeast instead of the prevailing northwesterly.
 The islands definitely see their fair share of rough conditions.
-Strong winds from the northwest in the mid-20s or higher during the summer are typical, as are strong storm winds from the south during the winter.
+Strong winds from the northwest in the mid-20s or higher during the summer are common, as are strong storm winds from the south during the winter.
 And that forbidding shoreline gets pounded by swells when conditions are rough or when there’s been a big storm in the Pacific.

 The rounding of the islands can be intimidating when conditions are rough.
 There are several shoal areas around the islands, and when the swell is up there can be large breakers.
 Also, big waves refract off the island causing confused seas, throwing around rounding boats, adding to the intimidation factor.